 fish has the same meaning as in the Fisheries Management Act 1994.
-Note.
-The term is defined as follows:

 Definition of "fish"

 - (1) Fish means marine, estuarine or freshwater fish or other aquatic animal life at any stage of their life history (whether alive or dead). - (2) Fish includes: - (a) oysters and other aquatic molluscs, and - (b) crustaceans, and - (c) echinoderms, and - (d) beachworms and other aquatic polychaetes. - (3) Fish also includes any part of a fish. - (4) However, fish does not include whales, mammals, reptiles, birds, amphibians or other things excluded from the definition by the regulations under the Fisheries Management Act 1994.